waps101/MatlabRenderer/README.md

 ## Mex files

-Although written entirely in Matlab, it is still possible to compile to mex using Matlab's codegen.
+Although written entirely in Matlab, it is still possible to compile to mex using Matlab's codegen for modest speed improvement.
 I have already done this for all key functions on Windows 64, Mac OS X and Linux.
-So, if you do not wish to edit the matlab source, you can safely use the mex files for much faster performance.
+So, if you do not wish to edit the matlab source, you can safely use the mex files for faster performance.
 This option is chosen by setting renderparams.usemex = true.

 ## Alternatives